 Eczema is a common term used for describing many types of skin inflammation or allergies.
 Although there are many forms of eczema, the most common one is atopic dermatitis.
-Eczema can happen to people of any age, although it is most commonly found in infants.
-People who have eczema often have a family history of this condition or a family history of some other allergic conditions, such as hay fever or asthma.
+Eczema can happen to anyone irrespective of their age and the condition is often associated with people who have a family history of this condition or a family history of some other allergic conditions, such as hay fever or asthma.
 Eczema is not infectious, but since it is believed to be partially genetic, it is not uncommon to find people of the same family affected.
 Skin specialists at DermaWorld are adept in treating any types of eczema and ensure that complete attention is given to the patient.

 What are different types of eczema?

 Atopic dermatitis is one of the most common types of eczema.
 There are many terms used to describe specific forms of eczema that have similar symptoms to atopic dermatitis.
 They are mentioned below:

-Atopic dermatitis is a skin disease categorized by itchy, reddened skin and is the most common cause of eczema.
+Atopic dermatitis is a skin disease categorized by itchy, reddened skin and and it is most commonly found in infants.
 The conditions come and go as per the exposures to triggers or causative factors.
 It is caused due to factors such as pollen, contact irritants like soaps, detergents, perfumes, or food allergies.
 It runs in families and people who have it often have a family history of other allergic conditions such as asthma or hay fever.

 Contact eczema is a localized reaction that causes itching, redness, burning sensation when skin comes in contact with an allergy causing substance or with a general irritant such as a cleaning agent, acid, or other chemicals.
 It is sometimes also referred as allergic contact eczema if the trigger is an allergen and irritant contact eczema (irritant contact dermatitis) if the trigger is an irritant.
 People having history of allergies are at a higher risk for developing contact eczema.